 Tech Prep opportunities are also available for students who are entering the workforce and/or post-secondary education through an articulation agreement with Virginia Western Community College.
-For more information about Career and Technical Education, call (540) 853,2803.
+For more information about Career and Technical Education, call (540) 853-2803 or (540) 853-6307.